jolokia-org/jolokia-client-javascript/README.md

 ### The new one ...

-This here is the new location of the [Jolokia](https://www.jolokia.org) 2.0.
-JavaScript client, which for the 1.x series is part of Jolokia itself.
+This here is the new location of the [Jolokia](https://www.jolokia.org) 2.0 JavaScript client.
+For the 1.x series it is part of Jolokia itself.
 The most up-to-date documentation can still be found in the [Jolokia Reference Manual](https://jolokia.org/reference/html/clients.html#client-javascript) but will gradually be moved to this repository.